 Struggling to find gifts people actually want to keep?

-John says it’s best to target an area of your recipient’s life where they spend a lot of personal time and where they’ll find themselves using your gift frequently.
-The kitchen meets both requirements.
+John says it’s best to target an area of your recipient’s life where they spend a lot of personal time or something they’ll find themselves using frequently for example a Custom Photo Watch or a kitchen product.

 John went onto explain that he was lucky when it came to the holiday season last year as he found that some new release chanel products are now available and his partner absolutely loved them, so she uses the perfume regularly!

 Wine decanters, fine cutlery, and cutting boards are all also great examples.